ConversaSrl/unesco-guidelines/readme.md

 ![Link Box 3](_readme-images/linkbox-3.png)

-To use it, just add the parameter `image` to the definition, with the file name of the image you want to use for example:
+To use it, just add the parameter `image` to the definition, with the file name of the image you want to use, for example:

 ```yaml
 {% include linkbox.html